forkphorus/sb-downloader/README.md

   },

   // Called to allow you to overwrite project.json.
-  // This happens at the very end of the download process.
-The result returned does not even need to be a
+  // This happens at the very end of the download process before compression.
-  // valid Scratch project.json if you don't want it to be.
-You may return a Promise, in which case the
+  // The result returned does not even need to be a valid Scratch project.json if you don't want it to be.
-  // downloader will wait for your promise to resolve.
+  // You may return a Promise, in which case the downloader will wait for your promise to resolve.
   // type is either 'sb2' or 'sb3'
   // You MUST return something to use as the project data; modifying it in-place is not enough.
   overwriteJSON: (type, projectData) => {
+    if (type === 'sb3') {
       return optimize(projectData);
+    }
+    return projectData;
   }
 };
 ```